-The five-storey building with a total of 6,350m2 of floor area has been designed to accommodate a mix of formal and informal learning areas.
-Exposed concrete and in-situ beams with feature textured surfaces have been specified in keeping with the high quality finishes of surrounding buildings on the campus.
-The external façade will also feature curved precast wall panels, manufactured using coloured concrete and a high class surface finish, providing vertical fins on the building façade for shading purposes.
+The five-storey building with a total of 6,350m2 of floor area was designed to accommodate a mix of formal and informal learning areas.
+Exposed concrete and in-situ beams with feature textured surfaces were specified in keeping with the high quality finishes of surrounding buildings on the campus.
+The external façade also features curved precast wall panels, manufactured using coloured concrete and a high class surface finish, providing vertical fins on the building façade for shading purposes.

-The contract will also include an integrated fitout incorporating state-of-the art audio visual, communications, IT and security services.
-Extensive landscaping and public art has also been designed to provide a comfortable and attractive environment for students and staff.
+The contract also included an integrated fitout incorporating state-of-the art audio visual, communications, IT and security services.
+Extensive landscaping and public art was also been designed to provide a comfortable and attractive environment for students and staff.

 |DURATION:||JUL 2014 - APR 2016|

 Commencing in September 2014 and completed mid-April 2016.
 The Pocket is a $38M design and construct contract, apartment complex located in Perth’s Western Suburb, in Claremont.
-This premier development is the first apartment project at LandCorp’s multi-million dollar Claremont On The Park, which will see the building’s façade front the boundary line of Claremont Football Oval.
+This premier development was the first apartment project at LandCorp’s multi-million dollar Claremont On The Park, which sees the building’s façade front the boundary line of Claremont Oval.

-Designed by award-winning architects Cameron Chisholm and Nicol, this project comprised of 95 one, two and three bedroom apartments set around a central landscaped garden.
-The apartment is close to Perth’s best retail precincts and easy reach of public transport, golf courses, yacht clubs, Swan River and pristine Cottesloe and Swanbourne beaches.
+Designed by award-winning architects Cameron Chisholm and Nicol, the project comprised of 95 one, two and three bedroom apartments set around a central landscaped garden.
+The complext is close to Perth’s best retail precincts and within easy reach of public transport, golf courses, yacht clubs, the Swan River and pristine Cottesloe and Swanbourne beaches.

 The Pocket has 95 high specification apartments in a non-standard 8 stories design configured to suit client’s brief.
 High Quality features include:

-The project in The Pocket has been designed to Australia’s best practice in environmentally sustainable design.
+The Pocket was designed to Australia’s best practice in environmentally sustainable design.
 These initiatives include; cross ventilation, appropriate sunshading and double glazing to provide comfort whilst minimising the need for mechanical cooling.
 A central gas watered heating system and WELS-rated fixtures and equipment facilitate further energy savings.

 |CLIENT:||ARMADALE CITY COUNCIL|